Last Updated: October 8, 2021

 Your neighborhood shouldn't allow this situation to continue.
 Unless you are in an otherwise flawless neighborhood, it signals to outsiders that property in this neighborhood may be close to worthless.
-Things are so bad it doesn't even matter if we abandon the place.
+Those unfamiliar with your community think things are so bad it doesn't even matter to you if people abandon the place.

 Abandoned buildings are rare in well-kept neighborhoods where demand for property is high, but it happens even in the nicest suburbs.
 When it does, the neighbors will be quite upset about the unusual blight.